World War II Evacuation Experience

 - Air raid experience including short stay in 'air raid shelter'.

-- A short talk by a real WWII evacuee with the opportunity to ask questions.
+- A short talk by a real WWII evacuee with the opportunity to ask questions ( or a video, subject to availability).

 - 1940s picnic lunch (appropriate food to be provided by school/parents).